-§ 3.211 225 PERMITS REQUIRED.
+§ 3.225 PERMITS REQUIRED.

-- (G)-No person shall undertake any development activity subject to this chapter, except in accordance with and pursuant to one of the following permits: - (D)(A) aA zoning permit issued by the Town Clerk or Zoning Administrator.; - (E) A special use permit issued by the Board of Adjustment; or

-- (H)(B) Zoning permits, or special use permits are issued under this chapter only when a review of the application submitted, including the site plans contained therein, indicates that the development will comply with the provisions of this chapter if completed as proposed.
-Such plans and applications will be incorporated into any permit issued and, except as otherwise provided herein, all development shall occur strictly in accordance with such approved plans and applications. - (I)(C) Physical improvements to land to be subdivided may not be commenced, except in accordance with a subdivision plan approved pursuant to appropriate provisions in the town's subdivision regulation. - (J)(D) The following are exempt from zoning permit requirements: - (4)(1) Farm buildings (other than residences) used for bona fide farm purposes; - (5)(2) Any accessory building with a building dimension of 12 square feet or less; and - (6)(3) Facilities (other than buildings) of a public utility or an electric or telephone membership corporation.
+- (A) No person shall undertake any development activity subject to this chapter, except in accordance with and pursuant to a zoning permit issued by the Town Clerk or Zoning Administrator. - (B) Zoning permits are issued under this chapter only when a review of the application submitted, including the site plans contained therein, indicates that the development will comply with the provisions of this chapter if completed as proposed.
+Such plans and applications will be incorporated into any permit issued and, except as otherwise provided herein, all development shall occur strictly in accordance with such approved plans and applications. - (C) Physical improvements to land to be subdivided may not be commenced, except in accordance with a subdivision plan approved pursuant to appropriate provisions in the town's subdivision regulation. - (D) The following are exempt from zoning permit requirements: - (1) Farm buildings (other than residences) used for bona fide farm purposes; - (2) Any accessory building with a building dimension of 12 square feet or less; and - (3) Facilities (other than buildings) of a public utility or an electric or telephone membership corporation.